vorpalnet/blade/proto/player/README.md

 A BLADE service that **answers an inbound call, anchors its media on a media server, and plays a prompt or music** to the caller (optionally recording the caller).
-The obvious partner for the `gateway` app: a Flowroute DID rings in → FSMAR routes it here → the caller hears audio.
+The obvious partner for the `gateway` app: a PSTN DID rings in → FSMAR routes it here → the caller hears audio.

 ## The point: vendor-neutral JSR-309

-This app speaks **only `javax.media.mscontrol.*`** — the standard JSR-309 media API — via the framework's lambda media verbs ([`MediaCallflow`](../../libs/framework/.../v3/media/MediaCallflow.java)).
+This app speaks **only `javax.media.mscontrol.*`** — the standard JSR-309 media API — via the framework's lambda media verbs ([`MediaCallflow`](../../libs/framework/src/main/java/org/vorpal/blade/framework/v3/media/MediaCallflow.java)).
 It has **no idea what media server is behind it**.
 At startup it asks the JSR-309 SPI (`DriverManager`) for a driver by name (or the sole registered one) and installs its factory on `MediaCallflow`.
-Nothing here is tied to Kurento — that lives entirely behind the driver.
+Nothing here is tied to any particular media server — that lives entirely behind the driver.

-In the Vorpal deployment the driver is the **private Gryphon Kurento driver** (`gryphon/gryphon-jsr309`, `org.vorpal.gryphon.kurento`), deployed alongside as a runtime artifact.
-The app has **zero compile dependency on Gryphon** — swap the driver, swap the media server.
+In the Vorpal deployment the driver is a **JSR-309 media controller driver**, deployed alongside as a runtime artifact.
+The app has **zero compile dependency on the driver** — swap the driver, swap the media server.

 ## The callflow